evs-chris/pg-difficult/README.md

 To build pg-difficult:

-1. Assemble the client files into a module with the included script: `deno run -A ./build-client.ts`
-2. Run the serve script with `deno run -A --unsafely-ignore-certificate-errors ./serve.ts`.
+1. Run the serve script with `deno run -A --unsafely-ignore-certificate-errors ./serve.ts`.
 You could also compile instead of run, and specify a target to cross-compile for other platforms.
-3. ???
+2. ???
-4. Profit!
+3. Profit!

-Since Deno compile does not have a way to embed a filesystem, the public directory is stringified and served directly out of a generated module.
+Since version 2.something, deno supports embedding files when building a binary.
+There used to be a step 1 that was: assemble the client files into a module with the included script: `deno run -A ./build-client.ts`, but that's no longer necessary.
+The old build script would have the public directory stringified and served directly out of a generated module.
 The sources for the embeded filesystem module live in the public directory and are vendored in this repository, but the output is excluded.
-If the server detects the public folder in its working directory, it will serve files directly out of it rather than the built module, which makes iterating during development quite a bit simpler.
-Also be aware that if you happen to have your executable or serve.ts file in a directory with a public directory, the server _will_ try to serve files from that directory, even if they don't exist.
+If the server detects the public folder in its working directory, it will serve files directly out of it.
+Be aware that if you happen to have your executable or serve.ts file in a directory with a public directory, the server _will_ try to serve files from that directory, even if they don't exist.

 ## Design